riceissa/issarice.com/wiki/is-effective-altruism-new.md

 like the ones above that I've missed, as well as a more implicit belief that effective altruism is new.

+# Previous remarks that effective altruism isn't new

+Also worth quoting is [Brian Tomasik][tomasik comment]:

+> Honestly, I think this idea is one of EA's bigger oversights -- not that
+> people haven't noticed that EA is recent, but that people don't realize
+> that it's *not* recent.
+The components of EA have each existed for
+> millennia, and movements combining several parts are also ancient.
+This
+> particular combination may be a little different from past movements, but
+> not more than past movements have been from each other.
+>
+> On the whole, I think EAs vastly overestimate their value relative to
+> everyone else in the world who are actually doing some really important
+> work as well but don't happen to be part of our social circles.
+I agree
+> that EAs (myself included) would do well to explore more different
+> perspectives on the world beyond the boundaries of their community.

+From the framework of "components of EA", I have only examined one component, namely, priority-setting in global health.

+Similarly, [Philip\_W][philip] comments that the Rotary Club has some of the aspects of effective altruism.

+And [Ishaan][ishaan]:

+> Consolidating an old idea under a catchy brand using the momentum of the
+> internet / being the most recent innovator does not mean you've invented
+> an idea.
+EA's stand on the shoulders of many people who have been trying
+> to do the same thing before them.
+Notions of things such as "QALYs", for
+> example, have been around for 50 years.

 # Previous and ongoing prioritization efforts in global health and philanthropy

 Now I aim to show that prioritization itself is not new in global health or in